-It happens all the time: a company orders a custom wire basket for a specific application from an overseas commodity basket manufacturer.
-The basket order was cheap, cost-effective, and the delay in the order was acceptable initially, but now there’s a problem.As it turns out, the basket can only survive one or two runs through the process they were meant for before they become twisted into uselessness, rust, or break.
+The delay in the order may be manageable, and the initial savings impressive, but that's about it.
+More often than not, the basket only survives one or two runs through the process they were meant for before it is compromised through structural damage, rusted, or broken.
 Once damaged and deformed, the baskets go from protecting parts through a tough finishing cycle to ruining the very products they were meant to protect.

 Why is it that these commodity wire products are getting damaged so easily?
 How can these baskets be improved to avoid such damage in the future?

 - Why Your Wire Products are Getting Damaged

 - How Coatings Can Protect Your Stainless Steel Baskets

 - Why Use Halar for a Custom Coated Wire Baskets